microsoft/azure-data-manager-for-energy-experience-lab/developer-portal/README.md

 ## About

-The developer portal is a getting started Angular website that includes instructions for calling Microsoft Energy Data Services APIs, functions for retrieving Authorization tokens, sample Power BI integration, basic user management, and more.
+The developer portal is a getting started Angular website that includes instructions for calling Microsoft Azure Data Manager for Energy APIs, functions for retrieving Authorization tokens, sample Power BI integration, basic user management, and more.
 It can be created from a control plane or run locally against an existing service instance.

 ## Run via Local Machine

 ### Requirements

 1. [Docker](https://docs.docker.com/desktop/windows/install/) installed and running on local machine.
-1. A Microsoft Energy Data Services instance.
+1. An Azure Data Manager for Energy instance.
 1. An AAD application that's been properly configured with the service instance.

 ### Configure the AAD App redirect URL